Sniffer dogs search for clues in ashes of deadly South African fire | Law-Order

 Sniffer dogs search for clues in ashes of deadly South African fire

-* More than 70 killed in apartment block blaze * Officers search for cause, appeal for DNA samples * Some flats may have been 'rented out' by gangs * Many tenants foreign, more than 20 Malawians dead (Updates death toll, adds homeless resident) By Tim Cocks and Carien du Plessis JOHANNSBURG, Sept 1 - Police with sniffer dogs searched through the gutted remains of a Johannesburg apartment block on Friday, as authorities stepped up investigations into the cause of a fire that killed more than 70 people.
+* More than 70 killed in apartment block blaze * Officers search for cause, appeal for DNA samples * Some flats may have been 'rented out' by gangs * Many tenants foreign, more than 20 Malawians dead (Adds NGO quotes in paragraphs 17-18) By Tim Cocks and Carien du Plessis JOHANNESBURG, Sept 1 - Police with sniffer dogs searched through the gutted remains of a Johannesburg apartment block on Friday, as authorities stepped up investigations into the cause of a fire that killed more than 70 people.

 * More than 70 killed in apartment block blaze